 Modeling communication functions

 To learn the language needed to communicate for different reasons, AAC learners need to see others use it.
-As we talk to them, we model by pointing to words on the user’s AAC system as we talk to them during day-to-day interactions.
-And just like we model to teach vocabulary and different ways to combine words, we also model examples of different communication functions.
-We can show how we can communicate different messages for different reasons using the AAC.
-We do this modeling regularly and reliably.
+As we talk to them, we model by pointing to words on the user’s AAC system as we talk to them.
+We model during day-to-day interactions.
+And just like we model to teach words, we also can model examples of different communication functions.
+We can show how we can communicate different messages for different reasons, using the AAC.